|Orthodox Outlet for Dogmatic Enquiries||Salvation ~~~ Watchtower topics|

 f.
 If this ‘offering’ was made to God, then God must be identified as the ‘abductor’ who demands an offer for the release, and who would also be satisfied by one’s condemnation to death.

 g.
-If the ‘offering’ was made to the Devil, then it must have occurred, despite the will of the just Lord.
+If this ‘offering’ was made to the Devil, then it must have occurred despite the will of the just Lord.
 So, how did the Devil compel God to deliver His innocent Son to death, as an ‘offer for the release’ of mankind?
 That would mean the Devil has power over God!

 The various misinterpreters of this topic say that “Lytron” implies the compulsory payment of a certain sum of money for the release of a captive.
 But let’s see what the word really means, in the Holy Bible: